How to Grow and Care for Echeveria amoena Indoors

 The woody stem can also be used for propagation where plantlets will form at the top of the stem.
 These plantlets can then be seperated from the stem when about 4-6 leaves have formed and grown in their own pots.

-Echeveria amoena can be propagated at the beginning of the growing season from offsets (pups) which form at the base of the plant or from leaf cuttings.
+Echeveria amoena is propagated from offsets (pups) which form at the base of the plant or from leaf cuttings.
+The best time to propagate is at the beginning of the growing season (spring to early summer) when in active growth for faster establishment.

-Carefully seperate the Echeveria amoena offsets from the mother plant and allow the offsets to dry for 1-3 days before potting.
+1. Carefully seperate the offset from the mother plant.
 Use only an offset which has several leaves.

-Maintain the soil slightly moist until the new Echeveria amoena plants are well established after which routine care can begin.
+7. Maintain the soil slightly moist until the new plants are well established after which you can begin routine care.

 Echeveria amoena